 Honey Butter French Fries in South Korea

-When you hear that McDonald's serves french fries topped with honey butter, you probably imagine this existing somewhere within the Deep South...of the United States.
-While it's true that the weird McDonald's menu item Honey Butter French Fries exists in the "south," it's South Korea, not South Carolina, that gets to claim them as its own.
+When you hear that McDonald's serves french fries topped with honey butter, you'll probably imagine this existing somewhere within the Deep South...of the United States.
+While it's true that the weird McDonald's menu item Honey Butter French Fries exists in the "south," it's South Korea, not South Carolina.
+South Korea gets to claim them as its own.
 Surprising, but not totally shocking, given South Korea's love affair with sweets from around the world, like the churro.

 Norway is one of the world's top producers of smoked salmon and, by extension of that, salmon in general.
 While McDonald's in Norway doesn't currently serve lox (perhaps thankfully, depending on your requirements for the quality of the smoked salmon you eat), you can nonetheless enjoy salmon at McDonald's in Norway.

 Specifically, the Laksewrap features fish-flavored cubes that are apparently made with salmon, although the world may never know if this is true.
 You know, the same idea behind the persistent rumors that "Chicken" McNuggets are not actually made of chicken, but a pink sludge.

 Sticky Rice Burgers in the Philippines

 Sticky rice is a staple food item throughout Southeast Asia, but it's at McDonald's in the Philippines where the glutinous grain is taken to its most glorious form.
 Namely, the McRice burger, which uses "buns" made with sticky rice to house otherwise ordinary burgers made of chicken or beef.

 McRice is exclusive neither to the Philippines nor McDonald's (Japan's MOS Burger serves up a similar burger throughout Asia), but McRice can provide a welcome break from the Philippines' famously heavy food, without straying too far from the culinary traditions of greater Asia.